SNAP Preparation Tips: Know the Strategy to Follow

 Thorough in the syllabus:

 It is very difficult to cover all the topics with much ease.
-Try to cover as much topic you can cover easily and thoroughness and revise it.
+Try to cover as many topics you can cover easily and thoroughness and revise it.
 Do not leave those topics which are more frequent in previous SNAP tests.

 The most important key in getting a good score in any test is time management.
 Always keep an eye on the timer.
 If a question is taking too long to answer, leave it, and jump to another.
 Always do the question which falls under your strong areas.
 Attend the easy questions first by which you will have more time for difficult ones.